Richard Pyros: Theatre

-Pyros has performed extensively in theatre, including Ivo van Hove's lauded Hedda Gabler for the Royal National Theatre and opposite Matt Smith in the world premiere of Anthony Neilson's play, Unreachable at London's Royal Court Theatre.
+Pyros has performed extensively in theatre, including Ivo van Hove's lauded Hedda Gabler for the Royal National Theatre, opposite Matt Smith in the world premiere of Anthony Neilson's play, Unreachable at London's Royal Court Theatre and with Michelle Terry in Three Sisters in the Sam Wanamaker Playhouse at Shakespeare's Globe.

 He has performed with leading Australian theatre companies (including the Sydney Theatre Company, Belvoir, Bell Shakespeare Company and Malthouse Theatre), and around the world in countries such as England, Scotland, Ireland, Italy, France, Austria, Germany and China.

 In 2007, Pyros toured his show, Gilgamesh to the Barbican Theatre, London for the world-renowned 'Bite' season, as well as to The Beijing Oriental Pioneer Theatre, The Shanghai Dramatic Arts Centre and the Sydney Opera House.

 In 2012, Pyros was nominated for a Green Room Award for Best Actor, for his portrayal of Oedipus in Malthouse Theatre's version of Oedipus Rex, On the Misconception of Oedipus, directed by Matthew Lutton.
 He was beaten by acclaimed actor, Colin Friels.
 He appeared in the Belvoir production of Summerfolk by Maxim Gorky in November 2020, and in 2022 sang the role of Hannibal in Victorian Opera (Melbourne)'s production of Kurt Weill and Bertolt Brecht's Happy End, also directed by Matthew Lutton.

-Pyros can currently be seen as Oberon/Theseus in Bell Shakespeare's, A Midsummer Night's Dream at Sydney Opera House, directed by Peter Evans and his performance has been critically acclaimed, the Sydney Morning Herald noting, 'Pyros flourishes, casting spells with the rapture of the “little western flower/Before milk-white, now purple with love’s wound” and “I know a bank where the wild thyme blows” speeches.
+Pyros was recently seen as Oberon/Theseus in Bell Shakespeare's, A Midsummer Night's Dream at Sydney Opera House, directed by Peter Evans and his performance was critically acclaimed, the Sydney Morning Herald noting, 'Pyros flourishes, casting spells with the rapture of the “little western flower/Before milk-white, now purple with love’s wound” and “I know a bank where the wild thyme blows” speeches.
 These are like moments when a violin soars above an orchestra in a concerto.'